Stewart Island: Fauna

 There are many species of birds on Stewart Island that have been able to continue to thrive because of the absence of the stoats, ferrets, and weasels that humans brought to the main islands.
 There are even more species of birds, including huge colonies of sooty shearwater and other seabirds, on The Snares and the other smaller islands offshore.
 The birds of Stewart Island include weka, kākā, albatross, the flightless Stewart Island kiwi, silvereyes, fantails, and kererū.
 The endangered yellow-eyed penguin has a significant number of breeding sites here.
-The South Island giant moa (Dinornis robustus) occurred on the island, subfossil remains having been retrieved in its dunes.
+Other rare birds can be found in the many predator-free islands just offshore of Stewart Island, such as Whenua Hou, which is home to critically endangered kākāpō and other extremely rare bird species including mohua, kuaka, mātātā, and tūtukiwi.
+The South Island giant moa (Dinornis robustus) occurred on Stewart Island, subfossil remains having been retrieved in its dunes.

 Threats and preservation

 As the island has always been sparsely populated and there has never been very much logging, much of the original wildlife is intact, including species that have been devastated on the mainland post-colonisation.
-However, although habitats and wildlife were not threatened by invasive species historically, now there are populations of brushtail possums, feral cats, hedgehogs and three species of rats, but no mustelids or mice.
+However, although habitats and wildlife were not threatened by invasive species historically, now there are populations of brushtail possums, feral cats, hedgehogs and three species of rats.
+Mice arrive on the island, but are not known to have established a population, and there are no mustelids.
 There is a large population of white-tailed deer, which were introduced to coastal areas and are hunted for meat and sport.
 There is also a small population of red deer, confined to the inland areas.

 Rabbits were introduced to the island in 1943 which later became a pest after rapid multiplication.

 In February 2025, the Department of Conservation (DOC) announced a pest eradication project on the island.
 The project, part of the Island-Ocean Connection Challenge (IOCC), targets three islands up to 15 times larger than any previously cleared of pests in New Zealand.
 The goal is to remove invasive species, restore ecosystems, and protect native wildlife, including kākāpō, seabirds, and rare plants.
 The total project cost is estimated at $202 million, with $54 million from the government and $11.5 million raised through philanthropy, leaving $137 million still needed.